LED Driving Range and Golf Course Lighting

 LED Golf Course Lights Make Golfing At Night Possible

 Nighttime golfing was once a rare thing.
 On moonlight evenings, golfing enthusiasts would play the game using glow-in-the-dark balls.
-However, this would involve a lot of eye straining as the lighting fixtures used in golf courses were not powerful.
+But, this would involve a lot of eye straining as the lighting fixtures used in golf courses were not powerful.
 But led golf course lighting changed all that.
 Nighttime golfing is now a reality and those who love the game can play into the night.
 For golf course owners, this is a welcome change as the courses remain open long after the sun has set.

-Powerful LED golf course lighting allows golfers to play the game when temperatures are conducive.
+Powerful LED golf course lighting allows golfers to play the game when temperatures are optimal.
 Golf GPS devices and rangefinders also work well under LED lighting.
 For golfers whose sight is a bit worse at night, bright LED golf course lights can help them to maintain their par — or even beat it.

 Why LED Golf Course Lighting